VoropayAndrey/GDTestApp/README.md

 Each view model is instantiated by viewModels() using Dagger2/Hilt to inject dependencies to the ViewModels.

 7. Bottle necks
-- To receive an event for the event but a fragment should be visible and active.
+- To receive an event for the event bus a fragment should be visible and active;
+- The event bus is okay for small project, but it's hard to debug in larger projects;
+- Each product flavor requires its own copy of packages and classes, it will be a bit more difficult to change interfaces;
+-

 8. Feel free to browse my public repositories: https://github.com/VoropayAndrey